 In Oracle’s definition, HCM refers not only to strategy but also IT applications and software that firms use to implement it.

-These include Cloud-based HCM systems for the primary HR functions such as payroll, benefits, and compliance, managing talent, planning and managing the workforce, and delivering services such as help desks and employee self-service (ESS).
+These include cloud-based HCM systems for the primary HR functions such as payroll, benefits, compliance, managing talent, planning and managing the workforce, as well as delivering services such as help desks and employee self-service (ESS).